 Donna closes the loop.
 It is my most personal song on After Vengeance.
 A song that very nearly uprooted an already rootless man.
 Musically, I’d never done anything like this: an electronic rock anthem that pushes and pushes and doesn’t relent.
-Lyrically, it’s about the loss of my family.
-My own mistakes.
+Lyrically, it’s about the loss of love that was never yours to begin with.
+About my own mistakes.
 My pain, anger and denial.
 Almost all the songs thus far were recorded in one take: digital technology makes it too easy to end up with infinite possibilities.
-I wanted to get it right, with the right emotions, and if I didn’t exactly put Freddie Mercury to shame that was fine.
+I wanted to get them right, with the right emotions, and if I didn’t exactly put Freddie Mercury to shame that was fine.
 I sang with feeling.

 Oh, and if you’re wondering if her name was Donna, it wasn’t.
 I would never do that to her.
 She was my all the things.
 One of the stranger things about this exceedingly strange record was that Donna was actually conceived and named before I had even met my sweet girl.
 Little did I know what that song, and that name, would come to signify.

 Love.
 Life.
 Loss.
 Irony.
 Redemption?